GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 # oxd-python

 ## Overview
-The following documentation demonstrates how to use the [oxd Client Software](http://oxd.gluu.org) Python library to send users from a Python application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.
+The following documentation demonstrates how to use oxd's Python library to send users from a Python application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.